 Get started:

-What's happening here?
-This is the Unison Codebase Manager starting up and initializing a fresh codebase.
-We're used to thinking about our codebase as a bag of text files that's mutated as we make changes to our code, but in Unison the codebase is represented as a collection of serialized syntax trees, identified by a hash of their content and stored in a collection of files inside of a.unison
+We're used to thinking about our codebase as a bag of text files that is mutated as we make changes to our code, but in Unison the codebase is saved and updated programatically, with the aid of this CLI.

 The Unison codebase format has a few key properties: